This post may contain affiliate links. Please read our privacy policy.

 Instructions

-- Heat the butter and oil in very large skillet over medium heat.
-Sauté the garlic for 1 minute, until softened (do not allow it to brown).
-Turn the heat to medium high, add the shrimp and pepper flakes, if using, season with salt and pepper.
+- Turn the heat to medium-high, add the shrimp and red pepper flakes (if using), and season with salt and pepper.
 Space out the shrimp so they are in a single layer.
-Let cook for a couple of minutes, then stir and redistribute the shrimp so that the raw sides of the shrimp are against the pan.
-Tongs are a great tool for this – it’s a bit labor intensive to flip smaller shrimp, but you will end up with the whole batch of shrimp cooked more evenly.
-Don’t crowd the pan – you want only a single layer of shrimp.
-Large shrimp will take about 2 minutes per side, extra-large 2 or 3 minutes per side, and jumbo 3 or 4 minutes per side.
-Just remove one and cut it open; when it is opaque, meaning not translucent in the middle, they are done – take them from the heat and from the pan as soon as they are cooked, as shrimp tend to go from cooked to overcooked quickly.
+Let them cook for a couple of minutes, then stir and redistribute the shrimp so that the raw sides of the shrimp are against the pan.
+Tongs are a great tool for this — it’s a bit labor-intensive to flip smaller shrimp, but you will end up with the whole batch of shrimp cooked more evenly.
+Don’t crowd the pan — you want only a single layer of shrimp.

 - Stir in the lemon zest and juice and/or the parsley if using, and adjust the seasonings.